zerolfc/laravel-code-challenge/readme.md

 1. When a user searches for any term in the search box (see `index.blade.php`), the result should be three separate lists: one list with matching artists, one with matching albums and one with tracks.

-1. Each result in the lists should consist of an image and a title (name of artist, album or track respectively).
+1. OPTIONAL (you can let the results list as-is if you don't have time) Each result in the lists should consist of an image and a title (name of artist, album or track respectively).
 Each result should be clickable and lead to another page which contains some more detailed information about the clicked item.

 ### Hints